5 Aarokya: The Idea, The Name, The Heart

 Are you okay?

+This is the emotional center of Aarokya.
 Everything we build — every feature, every algorithm, every financial instrument, every partnership — must flow from this question.
 If our technology does not ultimately serve the spirit of “kya tum theek ho?”, then we have built the wrong thing.

-5.3 What Aarokya Is NOT
+5.3 What Aarokya Is — and Is Not

 Most healthcare startups begin with a product category: “We are an insurance company.”
 “We are a telemedicine platform.”
 “We are a health savings app.”